kubernetes/cloud-provider-openstack/docs/provider-configuration.md

   delegate roles to another user (the trustee), and optionally allow the trustee to impersonate the trustor.
 Available trusts are found under the `/v3/OS-TRUST/trusts` endpoint of the Keystone API.
+* `UseClouds`: Set this flag to `true` to get authorization credentials from a clouds.yaml file.
+Options manually set in the `[Global]` section of cloud.conf will be prioritized over values read from clouds.yaml.
+The recommended usage is to set the option `CloudsFile` with the path to your clouds.yaml file.
+However, by default a clouds.yaml file will be looked for in the following locations, in order, if it is not set:
+    1. A file path stored in the environment variable `OS_CLIENT_CONFIG_FILE`
+    2. The directory `pkg/cloudprovider/providers/openstack/`
+    3. The directory `~/.config/openstack`
+    4. The directory `/etc/openstack`
+* `CloudsFile`: Used to specify the path to a clouds.yaml file that you want read authorization data from

 ####  Load Balancer